CousinoMath/blog/blog/Advanced_Slope/README.md

 a constant ratio, which we call slope.
-By this definition of a line, [the graph shown in the Geogebra file][1] must be a line with slope 2 since rising two units and running one unit moves from one point on the &ldquo;line&rdquo; to another.
+By this definition of a line, [the graph shown in the Geogebra file][1] must be a line with slope 2 since rising two units and running one unit moves from one point on the “line” to another.
 If you disagree that this is a line, mess with the `\(run\)` slider to move one of two points off of the graph.
 Thereby, providing conclusive evidence the graph is _not_ a line.
 But I guarantee that you can find a value of `\(\delta\)`, though maybe not accessible through the slider, which will change the graph to one that where the two points will lie on the graph.
-Changing `\(\delta\)` can give you a new graph which is a &ldquo;line&rdquo; according to the above definition and your chosen value of `\(run\)`.
+Changing `\(\delta\)` can give you a new graph which is a “line” according to the above definition and your chosen value of `\(run\)`.

-How could we clarify this definition of a line&mdash;moving from one point on the line to another always involves rising/falling vertically and running horizontally by a constant ratio&mdash;so that we can say confidently that these weird graphs are _not_ lines, regardless of the value of `\(\delta\)`?
+How could we clarify this definition of a line—moving from one point on the line to another always involves rising/falling vertically and running horizontally by a constant ratio—so that we can say confidently that these weird graphs are _not_ lines, regardless of the value of `\(\delta\)`?

 [The Geogebra file][1] is a rough draft, as are these instructions.
 If you find